lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 The process can make MSAs extremely long and consequently hard to visualise on print.
 All MSAs and png snapshots thereoff can be found in the GitHub repository that detail the inference of a MIKCc phylogeny with _Azolla filiculoides_ sequences.
 These file can be found at [github.com/lauralwd/MIKC_tree/tree/master/data/alignments_raw](https://github.com/lauralwd/MIKC_tree/tree/master/data/alignments_raw).
+A very smal section of such an alingment is included in the use-case section of this chapter

 Mafft also has an online version that is very user friendly: [mafft.cbrc.jp/alignment/server/](https://mafft.cbrc.jp/alignment/server/) [@Katoh2019].
 It is however limited in its performace for the three methods mentioned above.